MLOps-OpenAPI/arch-diagrams/use-cases/12-model-containerized.md

 ## Description

-As a Data Scientist or ML Engineer, I want models packaged in a container so that I can ensure consistent and isolated execution across different computing environments.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a> or <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ml-engineers">ML Engineer</a>, I want models packaged in a container so that I can ensure consistent and isolated execution across different computing environments.

 ## Inputs

-OCI containerization standard;
+* OCI containerization standard
-Trained model
+* Trained model

 ## Output

-Containerized model download path
+* Containerized model download path

 ```mermaid